Of Christmas Movies Past & Present

 Sometimes the Canadian winter has actually informed the look of a movie, like Hal Ashby’s The Last Detail (1973), which was shot in Toronto and starred Jack Nicholson and Randy Quaid as a pair of Navy officers who had to escort a convicted sailor (Otis Young) to his inevitable incarceration.

 The movie was the debut of legendary cinematographer Michael Chapman (Taxi Driver, Raging Bull).
 In an interview on the YouTube channel Web of Stories – Life Stories Of Remarkable People he remembered the temperature more than anything else.
 “It was very, very cold and awful.
 We all had warm clothes on, but the poor actors, they had to wear peacoats and simple black shoes like they wore in the Navy.
 And they were just dying in the cold, just dying.
 (Young) was so cold that his skin became kind of grey.
 It was very strange to see.”

 The cold gave a starkness to the sailors and their grim assignment, a backdrop for the cynical humour Ashby hoped to capture from the novel by Darryl Ponicsan.

 It was one of Canada’s most chilly close-ups.
 And if global warming lives up to its billing, it may just be a snapshot of how it used to be.

+This article was originally published on December 11, 2017.
 Jim Slotek is a longtime Toronto Sun columnist, movie critic, TV critic and comedy beat reporter who has interviewed thousands of celebrities.
 He’s been a scriptwriter for the NHL Awards, Gemini Awards and documentaries, and was nominated for a Gemini Award for comedy writing on a special.
 His writing also appears in Cineplex, Movie Entertainment magazines and in the blog Original-Cin.